-Frequently Asked Questions about Green Boxes
+Frequently Asked Questions and Fast Facts about Green Boxes

 Visit our Reserve a Green Box page to register for the box of your choice.
 We have four predefined terms during which you will have use of the kit.
 Check the Green Boxes tab to find current dates.
 Once the box is reserved, you will get a confirmation email